You are here

 Michelle, Creative Lead

-Scarlett has been volunteering with mindyourmind since 2012 and is now a member of the staff team.
-As a Psychology graduate from King's University College at Western, she is passionate about all things related to the subject and is a proud mental health advocate.
-She also loves playing sports, board games, spending time outdoors in the countryside, hanging out with friends and family, and over-referencing The Office.
-"I'm not superstitious, but I am a little stitious.".
+Scarlett started as a volunteer with mindyourmind in 2012 and became a member of the staff team in 2016.
+As a psychology graduate from King's at Western, she is passionate about all things related to the subject.
+She is a proud mental health and social justice advocate who loves learning, playing sports, board games, spending time in nature, being an aunt, and over-referencing The Office.
+"I'm not superstitious, but I am a little stitious".

 Kyle, Graphic and Web Design